 This tension, and the fear of what may be lurking just out of sight, is critical to Darkwood.
 It’s also what makes it one of the best survival horror games of recent years.
 For my money it’s scarier than anything that has come out in 2021.

 Available on PS4.

-Some might argue that BioShock isn’t a survival horror game at all.
-I would argue that they are wrong.
-Quite simply, BioShock is about exploring a world where something has gone very wrong.
+Is Bioshock a horror game with some survival elements thrown in for fun.
+Absolutely.
+BioShock is about exploring a world where something has gone very wrong.
 Science and technology have been used to try and allow humankind to reach its full potential.
 However, this hubris backfires and results in everyone morphing into deformed, insane mutants that will kill anyone they come across.
 Sounds like a survival horror game, right?

 You must make your way through this world, an underwater city called Rapture, trying your best to help other humans along the way.
 The story revolves around a mystery that will keep you guessing until the end.
 Well, almost the end (if you know, you know).

 A classic of the genre that is still definitely worth playing for those that missed it when it was originally released.
 If you can, get a hold of the 2016 remaster.